microsoft/azuredatastudio/extensions/integration-tests/readme.md

 * extensionInstallers folder: Copy the VISX installers for the extensions we would like to run the tests with.
 * src folder: This is where the test file for features should be added, name the file like this: feature.test.ts. e.g. objectExplorer.test.ts

+## UI automation testing
+The UI automation test cases should be added under $root/test/smoke/src/sql folder.
+Each feature should create its own folder and add 2 files, one for accessing the feature and the other for the test cases.
+For example: objectExplorer.ts and objectExplorer.test.ts. only tested on Windows for now.

-ADS will be launched using new temp folders: extension folder and data folder so that your local dev environment won't be changed.
+For both Smoke test and Integration test, ADS will be launched using new temp folders: extension folder and data folder so that your local dev environment won't be changed.

 ## How to run the test
 1. In the build pipeline: